void

 Background

-Belgrade was in 1914 capital of the kingdom of Serbia and after the war it became capital of Yugoslavia.
-Its position was very exposed, right on the border with Hungary which at the time ruled Vojvodina and Banat on the opposite banks of the rivers Sava and Danube.
+Belgrade was in 1914 the capital of the kingdom of Serbia and after the war it became the capital of Yugoslavia.
+Its position was very exposed, right on the border with Hungary, which at the time ruled Vojvodina and Banat on the opposite banks of the rivers Sava and Danube.
 The current urban district of Zemun west of Sava at the time belonged to Hungary.
 The first shots of the world war were fired against Belgrade from river boats (monitors) on 29 July 1914.

 IR.
 91 and Belgrade

 Infanterieregiment Nr.
-91 was fighting by the river Kolubara at the time Belgrade was occupied, and during the next two weeks they withdraw north towards the city.
+91 was fighting by the river Kolubara at the time Belgrade was occupied, and during the next two weeks they withdrew north towards the city.
 It was from here they escaped across the Sava to safety on 14 and 15 December.
-The regiment was totally decimated after the battle and retreat from Kolubara, and by the time they withdrew from Belgrade they were in disarray, split into smaller groups, and according to interim regiment commander major Kießwetter discipline broke down and cases of plundering were observed even back on Hungarian soil in Zemun, accompanied by widespread drunkenness.
+The regiment was totally decimated after the battle and retreat from Kolubara, and by the time they withdrew from Belgrade they were in disarray, split into smaller groups, and according to interim regiment commander major Kießwetter, discipline broke down and cases of plundering were observed even back on Hungarian soil in Zemun, accompanied by widespread drunkenness.
 Three entire companies were captured during the retreat[a].

-Four of the officers we know as models for characters from The Good Soldier Švejk took part in the battle of Kolubara and the traumatic retreat: Rudolf Lukas, Čeněk Sagner (until 27 November) and Jan Eybl (from 30 November).
+Four of the officers we know as models for characters from The Good Soldier Švejk took part in the battle of Kolubara and the traumatic retreat: Rudolf Lukas, Čeněk Sagner (until 27 November), and Jan Eybl (from 30 November).
 The commander of the 2nd battalion, Franz Wenzel, reported ill during the last week of the retreat.

 The Good Soldier Švejk in Captivity